 STEP FOUR: THE BAKE

 Nope, that’s not a typo.
 You will finish the ribs on the grill to get that smokey flavor, but first you want to cook them low and slow in the oven.
 Bake them at 325 degrees.
-The time will vary depending on the type and quantity of ribs.
-Babybacks will cook more quickly, and a single rack will usually be ready for the grill in about 1.5 hours.
+The time will vary depending on the type, thickness and quantity of ribs.
+Babybacks will typically cook more quickly, and a single rack will usually be ready for the grill in about 1.5 hours.
 For two racks, you might want to add about 10-15 minutes.
 Spareribs or St. Louis ribs will need to cook for about 1.75 hours for a single rack, adding 10-15 minutes for a second rack.
 To test the ribs, unwrap a section and test the meat with a fork.
 You don’t want it falling off the bone yet, but it should be fully cooked.
 The meat should be firmly attached to the bone, but tender.
+If the meat is still tough and pink, close the foil tight and add some more baking time.

 STEP FIVE: THE SEAR

-Unwrap your tenderized ribs and transfer them to a hot grill for about 10 minutes on each side.
+Unwrap your tenderized ribs and transfer them to a hot grill for about 10-15 minutes on each side.
 Whether you’re using charcoal or gas, you’ll want to add wood smoke, if possible.
 Cherry or pecan, in particular, will add an excellent flavor.
 Sear both sides of the ribs until you create a nice brown outer layer on each side.
 If you like wet ribs, coat with your favorite BBQ sauce before the last five minutes of cooking time.
 Otherwise, leave them dry and serve the sauce on the side for those who like to dip.
+You’ll know your ribs are ready when they have a nice brown coloring and the meat is starting to pull away from the bone.

 STEP SIX: THE MEAL

-Remove your ribs, slice and serve with your favorite fixins.
+Remove your ribs and let them rest for a few minutes so the juices don’t run when you cut them.
+Then, slice and serve with your favorite fixins.
 You’ll never go back to that BBQ joint again.